|

 The rivers running off Dartmoor are home to large

-- are easy to overlook especially when seen alongside a larger mayfly
+this picture shows - are easy to overlook especially when seen

-Glossosoma are small (3-7 mm, hook size 18-22) caddis often present in
+Glossosoma are small (3-7 mm, hook size 18-22) caddis often

-of local rivers.
-They are thought to be the oldest (i.e. most primitive
+are thought to be the oldest (i.e. most primitive in evolutionary

-evolutionary development.
+be a later evolutionary development.

-Glossosoma larvae have to abandon their cases - rather than add extra
+Glossosoma larvae have to abandon their cases - rather than add

-when they outgrow them.
-At this point they may drift, or be
+extra material - when they outgrow them.
+At this point they

-would make them susceptible to predation by trout.
+susceptible to predation by trout.

 Adult Glossosoma females swim underwater to deposit their eggs.
-This

 flies. |